h3x311/learn/src/SystemDesign/System_Design_GFE.md

 ## Requirements Exploration
 ### functional requirements(core features)
+-  Basic requirements of the product
 ### non-functional requirements
 - What kind of results should be supported?
     - images
     - text
     - media(images with text)
-- What devices?
+- What devices/platforms (desktop/tablet/mobile) need to be supported?
+- Is offline support necessary?
+- Who are the main users of the product?
+- What are the performance requirements, if any?
+(Performance requirements typically fall under non-functional requirements.)

 ## Architecture
 ### server
-- Provides HTTP APIs to fetch data
+- Serves data and Provides HTTP APIs to fetch data
 ### Controller
 - Controls the flow of data within the application and makes network requests to the server.